xdgrulez/kafi/README.md

 ### Delete Records

-Kafi supports all of the not-too-specific AdminClient methods of `confluent_kafka`, so you can use it to do (and automate) all kinds of configuration tasks.
+Kafi supports all of the not-too-specific AdminClient methods of [confluent_kafka](https://github.com/confluentinc/confluent-kafka-python), so you can use it to do (and automate) all kinds of configuration tasks.
 For example deleting the first 100 messages of a topic:

 ```
 c.delete_records({"my_topic": {0: 100}})